alexdev03/BuyCraftAPI/README.md

 # Placeholder Expansion for Tebex

+This versions is made for papi ecloud as it doesn't contain metrics.

 This document provides a comprehensive explanation of the placeholders available for Tebex integration.
 These placeholders enable the retrieval of various information regarding recent purchases, top donors, earnings, and more.

 ## Placeholders